14all-agency/shopify-llms-txt-directory/https-www-lilyblanche-com.md

   Updated: 2025-03-26T11:37:00Z
 - [Personalisation - Engraving and photo service for jewellery](https://www.lilyblanche.com/pages/personalisation): Make it personal with our in-house specialist photo & engraving team Have you ever wondered how to resize your photos for a locket?
 Lockets come in...
   Updated: 2025-09-22T17:51:40Z
 - [Our Jewellery Materials & Craftsmanship | Silver & Gold.
-What Is Vermeil?](https://www.lilyblanche.com/pages/our-materials): OUR MATERIALS & CRAFTSMANSHIP THE PRICE OF GOLD The gold price has reached multiple record highs in 2025, most recently peaking on September 30 202...
+What Is Vermeil?](https://www.lilyblanche.com/pages/our-materials): OUR MATERIALS & CRAFTSMANSHIP THE PRICE OF GOLD The gold price has reached multiple record highs in 2025, most recently peaking on October 1 2025, ...
-  Updated: 2025-09-29T23:05:48Z
+  Updated: 2025-10-01T21:57:16Z
 - [Discover The Lily Blanche  Hallmark - Mark Of Quality](https://www.lilyblanche.com/pages/our-hallmark): What Is Hallmarking?
 Hallmarking in Britain dates back to 1300 and the reign of Edward I. A hallmark is a set of component marks or icons which is ...
   Updated: 2025-04-03T12:52:34Z
 - [What Is A Locket Necklace?
 Everything you need to know about Lockets](https://www.lilyblanche.com/pages/what-is-a-locket-necklace): Everything You Need To Know About Lockets.
 You may be wondering what is a locket necklace?
 A locket necklace is a pendant or charm which opens up t...